Soundboard for Discord

 Can You Use LitPads as a Discord Soundboard on iPhone or iPad?

-iOS does not support virtual audio drivers like BlackHole, so the Mac routing approach does not work on iPhone or iPad.
+iOS does not support virtual audio drivers at all, so the Mac routing approach with LitLink or any other audio driver does not work on iPhone or iPad.
 The solution for mobile is a Discord bot that joins a voice channel and plays sounds on command.
 LitPads on iPhone or iPad would send trigger commands to the bot, and the bot streams the audio directly into the Discord voice channel.

 Discord bot integration for LitPads is currently in development.
 This feature will allow iPhone and iPad users to trigger soundboard audio in Discord voice channels without a Mac.
 It will likely be available in a future update.